Films

 Crooked Hearts (1991) (producer)

-A young man leaves college and re-enters life with his dysfunctional family.
-Slowly, long-buried secrets involving their father are unraveled and the animosities between the father and older brother are revealed.
-As the past is revealed, new tragedies pulls the family together at last.
+A young man (Peter Berg) leaves college and re-enters life with his dysfunctional family (Peter Coyote, Vince D’Onofrio, Juliette Lewis, Cindy Pickett, Noah Wyle.)
+Slowly, long-buried secrets involving Coyote are unraveled and the animosities between him and older brother D’Onofrio are revealed.
+As the past is revealed, new tragedies pull the family together at last.

 Blaze (1989) (producer)

-This movie tells the story of the latter years of Earl Long, a flamboyant governor of Louisiana.
-The aging Earl, an unapologetic habitue of strip joints, falls in love with young stripper Blaze Starr.
-When Earl and Blaze move in together, Earl’s opponents use this to attack his controversial political program, which included civil rights for blacks in the 1950’s.
-Can Earl keep Blaze and retain control of the state?
+A celebration of Louisiana politics, Blaze tells the story of the latter years of Earl Long (Paul Newman), a flamboyant governor of Louisiana in the 1950s.
+The aging and married Earl, an unapologetic habitue of strip joints, falls in love with young stripper Blaze Starr (Lolita Davidovich.)
+When Earl and Blaze move in together, Earl’s opponents use the scandal to attack his controversial political program, which included civil rights for blacks in the 1950’s.
+Can Earl keep Blaze and retain political control of the state?

 Worth Winning (1989) (producer)

-Taylor is a man who has no problems with women.
-So confident is he that he accepts a challenge from his friends: he has to secure proposals of marriage from three women of their choice.
+Taylor Worth (Mark Harmon) is a TV weatherman who has no problems with women.
+He is so confident that he accepts a challenge from his friends: he has to secure proposals of marriage from three women of their choice (Lesley Ann Warren, Maria Holvoe, Madeleine Stowe) and then extricate himself successfully.
+His plan does not turn out as expected.

 The Mighty Quinn (1989) (producer)

-When police officer Xavier Quinn’s childhood friend, Maubee, becomes associated with murder and a briefcase full of ten thousand dollar bills, The Mighty Quinn must clear his name.
-Or try to catch him, which could be even trickier.
+When police chief Xavier Quinn’s (Denzel Washington) childhood friend, Maubee (Robert Townsend) becomes associated with murder and a briefcase full of ten-thousand dollar bills, The Mighty Quinn must clear his name and solve the murder, while trying to catch Maubee, which proves even trickier.

-During the war in Afghanistan a Soviet tank crew commanded by a tyrannical officer find themselves lost and in a struggle against a band of Mujahadeen guerrillas in the mountains.
-A unique look at the Soviet ‘Vietnam’ experience sympathetically told for both sides.
+During the Soviet war in Afghanistan in the 1980s, a Russian tank crew commanded by a tyrannical officer (George Dzundza) finds itself lost and in a struggle against a band of Mujahadeen guerrillas led by Steven Bauer.
+A unique look at the Soviet ‘Vietnam’ experience told sympathetically from each side’s perspective.